-Nina is an M.A. student in History of Art.
+Nina is a Ph.D. student in History of Art.
 She received her B.A. in History and Art History from Victoria University of Wellington in 2012 and earned her M.A. at Bryn Mawr in 2018 with a thesis focusing on the use of Japanese decorative arts in middle-class American homes.
 Prior to attending Bryn Mawr College, Nina worked at the National Library of New Zealand’s Alexander Turnbull Library and held teaching positions in Japan.
 Her research interests include nineteenth-century architecture and interior design, the material culture of the home, and global cultures of consumption in the decorative arts.